keptn/keptn.github.io/content/docs/0.16.x/manage/shipyard/index.md

 }
 ```

-If we want to trigger the `delivery` sequence in the *production* stage, the following payload should be posted to the `POST /event` endpoint.
+To trigger the `delivery` sequence in the *production* stage, post the following payload to the `POST /event` endpoint.

 ```json
 {